BlyncSync/TermsofUse/README.md

 Emergency Contact Contact Relationship Contact Telephone I, the undersigned participant, affirm that I am of the age of 18 years or older, and that I am freely signing this agreement.
 I certify that I have read this agreement, that I fully understand its content and that this release cannot be modified orally.
-I am aware that this is a release of liability and a contract and that I am signing it of my own free will.
+I am aware that this is a release of liability and a contract and that, by using this software I am agreeing to it of my own free will.
-Participant's Name:
-Participant's Address:
-Signature:
-Date:
-PARENT / GUARDIAN WAIVER FOR MINORS
-In the event that the participant is under the age of consent (18 years of age), then this release must be signed by a parent or guardian, as follows:
-I hereby certify that I am the parent or guardian of ____________________________, named above, and do hereby give my consent without reservation to the foregoing on behalf of this individual.
-Parent / Guardian Name:
-Relationship to Minor:
-Signature:
-Date: